atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 **Synopsis**:

-The `pol` verb is part of the `pkam` process to authenticate oneself while connecting to someone else's atServer.
+The `pol` verb is part of the `pkam` process to authenticate oneself (as an atServer) while connecting to someone else's atServer.
 The term 'pol' means 'proof of life' as it provides a near realtime assurance that the requestor is who it claims to be.

 Following regex represents the syntax of the `pol` verb: